 If Covid 19 affected the decline of offline entertainment content industries, the introduction of VR and AR has not stopped.

 On the contrary, the educational and industrial sectors continue to grow.
 The availability of virtual reality technologies makes it possible to continue working expeditiously despite closed borders.
 Remote communications, consulting, and skills training are areas where the ubiquitous adoption of VR is vital.

 The demand for augmented reality retail solutions has increased.
 Communication platforms for networking, events, and meetings are trending toward adopting VR and AR solutions.

 Businesses have to retool online to avoid recession or bankruptcy.
 Collaborative spaces based on virtual social networks can be the best solution for businesses to function and save workplaces.

 However, it is worth noting that the VR/AR field is complex and expensive.
-The communication platforms are in their infancy, and the audience of virtual social networks in the literal sense of the term is not the widest.
+The communication platforms are in their infancy, and the audience of virtual social networks, in the literal sense, is not the widest.